spierala/mini-rx-angular-demo-stackblitz/README.md

 -   ⭐ [MiniRx on GitHub](https://github.com/spierala/mini-rx-store)
 -   🚀 See it in action on [StackBlitz](https://stackblitz.com/edit/mini-rx-angular-todos)

-MiniRx provides simple yet powerful State Management with **[Feature Stores](https://spierala.github.io/mini-rx-store/docs/fs-quick-start)**.
+MiniRx provides simple yet powerful state management with **[Feature Stores](https://spierala.github.io/mini-rx-store/docs/fs-quick-start)**.
 To manage state at large scale you can use the classic **[Redux API](https://spierala.github.io/mini-rx-store/docs/redux)**.

 The Demo uses both the Redux API and the Feature Stores: